Jeanne Cavelos

-Jeanne Cavelos (born May 26, 1960 in Summit, New Jersey) is an American science fiction writer, editor, and former NASA astrophysicist.
+Jeanne Cavelos (born May 26, 1960) is an American science fiction writer, editor, and former NASA astrophysicist.
 She is the founder and a main director of the Odyssey Writing Workshop.
-She is the author of The Science of Star Wars and is the first person documented saying "May the 4th Be with You," which has led to the creation of "Star Wars Day" on May 4th.
+She is the author of The Science of Star Wars and is the first person documented saying "May the 4th Be with You," which has led to the creation of "Star Wars Day" on May 4.

-Early Life and Scientific Career
+Early life and scientific career

 Cavelos began writing science fiction as a child, but wanted to do something that she felt was more important.
 Inspired by Charlton Heston in Planet of the Apes, Cavelos decided to study astrophysics with the goal of becoming an astronaut.
 She went on to receive her BS in astronomy from Michigan State University in 1982.

 Cavelos first worked as an astrophysicist and mathematician.
 She taught astronomy at Michigan State University and Cornell University and worked at the Astronaut Training Museum at NASA's Johnson Space Center.

 However, she became dissatisfied with working in astronomy.
 She realized that she liked thinking about big questions, like the creation of the universe, rather than the smaller issues she had to focus on in research or at NASA.
 Science-fiction also gave her the ability to have freedom to explore ideas and consequences.
 This love led to her decision to attend American University to earn her MFA in Creative Writing.